ebellocchia/telegram_payment_bot/README.md

 5. Select *Desktop app*, choose a name and download the *json* file with the credentials
 6. Go to the *Library* page, search for Google Sheet and enable Google Sheet APIs
 7. Rename the *json* file to the name specified in the configuration file (*payment_google_cred*) and place it in the *app* folder
 8. The first time the bot loads your Google Sheet, you'll be asked to login into your Google account and allow the bot to access the sheet.
-After this, a *pickle* file with the name you configured (*payment_google_pickle*) will be automatically created.
+After this, a new *json* file will be automatically created in the folder you configured (*payment_google_cred_path*).
-9. This *pickle* file allows the bot to access the sheet next times, so you don't need to allow it again
+9. This *json* file allows the bot to access the sheet next times, so you don't need to allow it again
-10. If you move the bot to another PC or server, just keep the *json* and *pickle* files to grant the bot access to the sheet without repeating the whole procedure
+10. If you move the bot to another PC or server, just keep the *json* files to grant the bot access to the sheet without repeating the whole procedure

 For more information: [create project](https://developers.google.com/workspace/guides/create-project), [create credentials](https://developers.google.com/workspace/guides/create-credentials)